dmitry-zhuravlev/SkylandersConverter/README.md

 - ATQA
 - Storage Size

-**Works for 4-Byte UIDs and 7-Byte UIDs just make sure youre using the correct script when converting :)**
+**Works for 4-Byte UIDs just make sure youre using the correct script when converting :)**

 ## Acknowledgements